Legally fatherless: Activism

 In 2009, Anne Sofie Hardenberg released an autobiography of her experiences as a legally fatherless child (Kampen for en Far, English: The Fight for a Father), and an organization for the legally fatherless was formed, Kattuffik Ataata.
 The next year, the Danish government hired historians from Denmark and Greenland to investigate the issue; their report was published in 2011.

 Due to activism and demands by Greenlandic politicians, Denmark fully reversed the legal fatherlessness provisions in 2014.
 The new law granted the right of Greenlandic children of unwed mothers to inherit from their fathers and sue for paternity.
+In 2019, some 4.7 million kroner (roughly USD$) was set aside by Denmark for psychological and legal assistance for the legally fatherless, though much of it has not been used.

-They continue to press for compensation; one group, represented by the same lawyer representing the little Danes experiment survivors, demanded 125,000 kroner in 2022.
+They continue to press for compensation; one group of 26 legally fatherless persons, represented by the same lawyer representing the little Danes experiment survivors (Mads Pramming), demanded DKK 125,000 kroner in 2022 (roughly USD$).
+In April 2023, the Danish government refused to compensate the group.
+That year, legal proceedings by 26 legally fatherless people began against the state.
+The Danish Ministry of Justice guaranteed their trial would proceed without costs, and the Danish Institute for Human Rights offered their assistance to the group.